astrapy/Discord.Selfbot/README.md

 # Discord.Selfbot
-Super fast Selfbot nuker/spammer.
+- Super fast Selfbot nuker/spammer.
-Please note that since its an user account you can quickly get rate limited.
+- Very simple... been to lazy to add colors n stuff maybe later if you guys want it.
-Selfbots are against the Discord TOS!
+- Please note that since its an user account you can quickly get rate limited.
-Very simple selfbot but its fast...
+- Selfbots are against the Discord TOS!

 ## 🔥 Features
 - DM All Members